 Major Disease Treatment – HIV and cancer are two diseases ravaging many communities.
 As a naturopathic doctor, you will have the opportunity to focus on the treatments of these diseases, using natural therapies and treatments to help ease the symptoms and side effects of treatment.
 Learn more about the Oncology Association of Naturopathic Physicians (OncANP) or watch this webinar – The Role of Naturopathic Medicine in Cancer Care – featuring OncANP President – Dr. Heather Wright to learn more about how NDs work with cancer patients.

 Domestic Violence Clinics – One focus area that some NDs choose to follow is the field of domestic violence treatment.
 These clinics often provide a safe space for families in the midst of abuse.
 There is typically an emphasis on whole person care, ranging from treatment of physical ailments, to social services and mental health.
 As with all of the naturopathic medical programs, these clinics use a team-based approach to bring together multiple specialists and treat the whole patient.
-An example of a domestic violence shelter is the Sojourner Center at the Southwest College of Naturopathic Medicine.
+An example of a domestic violence shelter is the Sojourner Center at the Sonoran University of Health Sciences.

 Drug Treatment Programs – North America is currently under the shadow of an opioid drug epidemic.
 Naturopathic medicine offers non-opioid, non-addictive alternatives to treating pain.
 By incorporating holistic health care such as acupuncture, nutritional and botanical medicine, naturopathic drug treatment programs and pain centers will give you the opportunity to do your part to combat this major international crisis.
 Click here to learn how naturopathic medicine can help patients manage pain and overcome addiction.